We offer an restorative justice-based service tailored to your needs:

 You can tell a process is restorative if:

-There are five essential characteristics of successful restorative practice:
+There are five essential characteristics of a successful restorative practice:

 FLYY’s direct application of restorative justice:

-For several years, restorative justice was the basis for FLYY’s wilderness expedition curriculum with teens, young adults, families, and within the expedition community itself.
-Although discontinued, this cutting edge program not only focused on confidence, resilience, and grit, but also critically provided students with a way to resolve conflicts and speak their truths, thus allowing harm to be repaired.
+Restorative justice was the basis for FLYY’s wilderness expedition curriculum with teens, young adults, families, and within the expedition community itself.
+Although our wilderness expedition program has been discontinued, this cutting-edge program not only focused on confidence, resilience, and grit, but also critically provided students with a way to resolve conflicts and speak their truths, thus allowing harm to be repaired.
 We found that restorative justice practices and principles, when applied within an expedition team and/or a family, led to real and lasting healing.